chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/screen.md

 ## Supplying context to stories

 The good news is that it is easy to supply a Vuex store to the `PureInboxScreen` in a story!
-We can create a new store in our story file and pass it in as the context of the story:
+We can just use a mocked version of the Vuex store provided in a decorator:

 ```diff:title=src/components/PureInboxScreen.stories.js
 + import { app } from '@storybook/vue3';